-Theme Class number of times Description Earthquake 4 Source machanisms for disastrous contheuslas Mechanism 4 Source mechanisms for disastrous earthquakes Wave propagation 3 Wave propagation analysis and strong motion simulation Structural response 3 Modeling of structures and prediction of their responses Great eartuquake 3 Predictions of great earthquake disaster and its environmental impact disaster 3 Seismic design and 2 retrofit 2 Problems associated with the current building code and retrofitting technology
+Theme Class number of times Description Mechanism of disasters by earthquakes 4 What is urban disaster management?
+Mechanism of disasters by earthquakes, source mechanisms for disastrous earthquakes in and around Japan, ground motion generation process, seismic intensity and magnitude, characteristics of observed ground motion will be explained from previous earthquake disasters.
+Basics of wave propagation and strong ground motion 3 Wave propagation analysis and strong motion simulation Structural response estimation 3 Modeling of structures and prediction of their responses Environmental impact by great eartuquake disaster 3 Predictions of great earthquake disaster and its environmental impact Seismic design and retrofit 2 Problems associated with the current building code and retrofitting technology